 Lawrence Michel has generously shared his knowledge of the land and the stories of the Secwepemc of the Cstelenec area to generations of Chief Atahm school students.

 Chief Atahm School's kindergarten teacher with a wealth of information to share on emergent literacy in immersion.
-She will present about "Reading Well in the Language"

 Find out more about us.